flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/future.md

 {{<section title="Thoughts">}}

-The cutting edge we have been working on emcompases a number of exciting areas that offer room for expansion.
+The cutting edge we have been working on emcompasses a number of exciting areas that offer room for expansion.

 Gamification